 - Female white tigers mature at the age of three i.e. they are ready to become mothers.

-- In order to find a suitable mate, the female white tigers make scent markings in the jungle for male tigers.
+- To find a suitable mate, the female white tigers make scent markings in the jungle for male tigers.
 They also roar to enable the white tigers to locate them easily.

 - On average the female white tiger gives birth to two or three cubs.